 Nelson Miller, aka Gustave Blair and Charley Ross, (7/13/1874 – 12/13/1943) was one of eleven boys born to Rinear and Ann Miller in the small village of Melugin Grove near the Lee County city of Dixon, Illinois, in 1874.
-This is my family.
+This is our family.
 Some time between 1918 and 1920 he changed his name to Gustave Blair and in 1939 he convinced a jury in Maricopa County, Arizona, he was Charley Ross, the child taken in the first kidnapping for ransom in America.

 Among them is a confession of murder, sworn affidavits about what happened to Charley Ross, and the beginning of a book by one of the Millers.
 We collaborated for fifteen years researching and sleuthing Gustave Blair’s claim that he was Charley Ross, hidden all along by one of his kidnappers in the home of our family and raised as Nelson Miller.
 Larry nudged us forward to verify our findings with DNA analysis.
 Our research reported here corrects the judgement of a Maricopa County, AZ, jury in 1939 that declared Charley Ross was found.
 He was not.